 Also see Systemic Pharmacotherapeutics of the Respiratory System.

 Respiratory disease is often characterized by abnormal production of secretions and exudates and by a reduced ability to remove them.
-The primary goal is to reduce the volume and viscosity of the secretions and to facilitate their removal.
-This can be accomplished by controlling infection, inflammation, modifying the secretions, and when possible, improving postural drainage and mechanically removing the material.
+The primary goal of therapy is to reduce the volume and viscosity of the secretions and to facilitate their removal.
+This can be accomplished by controlling infection and inflammation, modifying the secretions, and when possible, improving postural drainage and mechanically removing the material.
 Therapeutic methods include altering the inspired air and administering expectorants, antitussives, bronchodilators, antimicrobials, diuretics, and other drugs.
 However, expectorants have shown little or no beneficial effects in clinical trials.

 Hydration should be maintained.
 Inhalation of humidified air may facilitate removal of airway secretions.
 Expectorants are sometimes used with the intention of liquefying these secretions.
 However, they should be used in conjunction with ancillary respiratory therapy such as improved postural drainage, mild exercise, and thoracic percussion, which (in addition to coughing) encourages expectoration and removal of secretions.
 Mechanical removal of tenacious and viscid secretions by aspiration may be necessary in severe airway obstruction.